Labor unions in the United States: Labor negotiations

 Members of labor unions enjoy "Weingarten Rights."
 If management questions the union member on a matter that may lead to discipline or other changes in working conditions, union members can request representation by a union representative.
 Weingarten Rights are named for the first Supreme Court decision to recognize those rights.

 The NLRA goes farther in protecting the right of workers to organize unions.
 It protects the right of workers to engage in any "concerted activity" for mutual aid or protection.
 Thus, no union connection is needed.
 Concerted activity "in its inception involves only a speaker and a listener, for such activity is an indispensable preliminary step to employee self-organization."

-Unions are currently advocating new federal legislation, the Employee Free Choice Act (EFCA), that would allow workers to elect union representation by simply signing a support card (card check).
-The current process established by federal law requires at least 30% of employees to sign cards for the union, then wait 45 to 90 days for a federal official to conduct a secret ballot election in which a simple majority of the employees must vote for the union in order to obligate the employer to bargain.
+Unions are advocating new federal legislation, the Employee Free Choice Act (EFCA), that would allow workers to elect union representation by simply signing a support card (card check).
+The existing process established by federal law requires at least 30% of employees to sign cards for the union, then wait 45 to 90 days for a federal official to conduct a secret ballot election in which a simple majority of the employees must vote for the union in order to obligate the employer to bargain.

-Unions report that, under the present system, many employers use the 45- to 90-day period to conduct anti-union campaigns.
-Some opponents of this legislation fear that removing secret balloting from the process will lead to the intimidation and coercion of workers on behalf of the unions.
-During the 2008 elections, the Employee Free Choice Act had widespread support of many legislators in the House and Senate, and of the President.
+Unions report that, under the present system, many employers use the 45- to 90-day period to conduct antiunion campaigns.
+Some opponents of this legislation fear that removing secret balloting from the process, will lead to the intimidation and coercion of workers on behalf of the unions.
+During the 2008 elections, the EFCA had widespread support of many legislators in the House and Senate, and of the President.
 Since then, support for the "card check" provisions of the EFCA subsided substantially.